TianHongZXY/qaap/README.md

 # Evaluation
 Set the `file_path` in `calc_metrics_with_check_and_match.py` and execute it.

-# How to Generalize to Other Constrained-based QA
+# How to Generalize to Other Constrained-based Reasoning QA
 In this work, we focus on the time-constrained QA.
 However, our framework can be modified to generalize to other constrained-based QA tasks.
 The key is to define the constraint as a python class, which should be able to be measured how well the constraint is satisfied and redefine the `match` function in `calc_metrics_with_check_and_match.py`.

 # Note